comunica/Article-SSWS2020-AMF/content/solution.md

 Heuristic for checking if the BGP-based AMF algorithm should be executed, where `bindingsCount` is the number of intermediary bindings for the current BGP, and `triplePatternsCardinality` is an array of cardinality estimates for each triple pattern in the BGP.
-`AMF_TRIPLE_SIZE` is a parameter indicating the amount of bytes required to represent a triple inside an AMF, and `TPF_BINDING_SIZE` is the size in bytes of a single TPF response.
+`AMF_TRIPLE_SIZE` is a parameter indicating the number of bytes required to represent a triple inside an AMF, and `TPF_BINDING_SIZE` is the size in bytes of a single TPF response.
 </figcaption>
 </figure>